Gerald Ridsdale

-Gerald Francis Ridsdale (born 20 May 1934) is an Australian laicised Catholic priest and sex offender.
+Gerald Francis Ridsdale (20 May 1934 – 18 February 2025) was an Australian laicised Catholic priest and prolific sex offender.

 He was convicted between 1993 and 2017 of a large number of child sexual abuse and indecent assault charges against 65 children aged as young as four years.
-The offences occurred from the 1960s to the 1980s while Ridsdale worked as a school chaplain at St Alipius Primary School, a boys' boarding school in the Victorian regional city of Ballarat.
+The majority of the offences occurred from the 1960s to the 1980s while Ridsdale worked as a school chaplain at St Alipius Primary School, a boys' boarding school in the Victorian regional city of Ballarat.

 The Royal Commission into Institutional Responses to Child Sexual Abuse found that senior figures in the church, including Cardinal George Pell, knew about Ridsdale's prolific sexual abuse of children but protected him.
 Ridsdale was ordained at St Patrick's Cathedral, Ballarat, in 1961.
 The first complaint about his behaviour towards children was received by the church that same year.
 Ridsdale held 16 different appointments over a period of 29 years as a priest, with an average of 1.8 years per appointment.

 Career and allegations of offences

 Ridsdale was born at St Arnaud in central Victoria and grew up in Ballarat.
 It was alleged in 2013 that Ridsdale sexually abused boys as early as 1955, when he was aged 21.

 Ridsdale worked at St Alipius Primary School, Ballarat, a boys' boarding school, from 1971, where he was a chaplain.
 He also worked in Apollo Bay in 1972–73.
 At his 1994 trial it was said that he had been sent to a psychologist as early as 1971, though the bishop of the Roman Catholic Diocese of Ballarat, Ronald Mulkearns, said he had no idea of Ridsdale's actions until 1975, when the priest was in Inglewood.
 One parent said Ridsdale had molested their son, but they were reluctant to let the boy be questioned by police, and the priest had moved.
 When a police officer involved with the case spoke to Mulkearns, the latter promised to handle Ridsdale but moved him on instead.
 Operation Arcadia, a three-month police investigation into what Mulkearns knew about Ridsdale, concluded that he knew about Ridsdale's crimes earlier than he admitted.

 Ridsdale was moved repeatedly.
-In 1976 he was moved to Edenhope.
+In 1976, he was moved to Edenhope.
 In 1980 he was moved to the National Pastoral Institute in Elsternwick in Melbourne.
-In 1981 he was moved to Mortlake and at the end of 1982 he was transferred to Sydney.
-In 1986 he was moved to Horsham, where two people made complaints about him in 1988.
-In 1990 he was sent to New Mexico "for treatment".
+In 1981, he was moved to Mortlake; at the end of 1982, he was transferred to Sydney.
+In 1986, he was moved to Horsham, where two people made complaints about him in 1988.
+In 1990, he was sent to New Mexico, United States, "for treatment".
 He returned to Australia after nine months and was appointed chaplain at St John of God Hospital in Richmond, New South Wales, on the northwestern outskirts of Sydney.